tomlin7/biscuit/docs/docs/intro.md

 sidebar_position: 1
 ---

-Welcome to the contributing guidelines for Biscuit.
-This document will help you get started with contributing to Biscuit.
+Welcome to the developer's documentation for Biscuit.
+This is a work in progress, so please be patient.
+If you have any questions, feel free to join the [tkinter discord community](https://dsc.gg/tkinter) and ask in the `#biscuit` channel.

+## What is Biscuit?

+Biscuit is a lightweight, easy to use code editor for any language.
+We wrote it in python, using only tkinter for GUI.
+It's a great alternative to [insert funny thing here]!

 ## Setting up Environment